tanner87661/LNFP_ESP32/README.md

 # LNFP_ESP32
 Arduino Sketch for CTC Panel and Signaling System

+New version 1.2.3
+- changed storage routine to handle larger files (same as on IoTT Stick)
+- changed button handler and LED chain config file formats to latest version.
+- Button handler now supports 2 button triggering of routes as shown in video #47
+- some minor bug fixes

 New Version 1.2.1
 - fixed some problems with WiFi when running as local AP